benyuro/Adventureworks-product-overview/README.md

 --

 ## Introduction
-In a bid to continue lwarning and working on more projects, I decided to work on the production side of the adventureworks sample dataset, the data was obtined from the **Microsoft Adventureworks database** .
+In a bid to continue learning and getting hands with more projects, I decided to work on the production side of the adventureworks sample dataset, the data was obtined from the **Microsoft Adventureworks database** .
 Having analyzed the sales data in a previous project, it was only right to do the same with the production side of things.
 Walk with me as I explain briefly some insights I was able to gather.

 ## Project Goal
-The main purpose of this project was to conduct exploratory data analysis(EDA) on product data.
+The main purpose of this project was to conduct exploratory data analysis(EDA) on the production data.

 ## Tool utilized
 The project was done and visualized with powerBI desktop and published on powerBI service.